merely-useful/py-rse/index.md

 ```

 Make will delete any results files we have.
-This is a lot safer than typing `rm -f results/*.csv` at the command-line each time,
+This is a lot safer than typing `rm -f results/*.csv` at the command line each time,
 because if we mistakenly put a space before the `*`
 we would delete all of the CSV files in the project's root directory.